OsteonecrosisAvascular necrosis; Bone infarction; Ischemic bone necrosis; AVN; Aseptic necrosis

-The outcome can vary from complete healing to permanent damage in the affected bone.
+Outcome can vary from complete healing to permanent damage in the affected bone.

 Advanced osteonecrosis can lead to osteoarthritis and permanent decreased mobility.
 Severe cases may require joint replacement.

-Call your health care provider if you have symptoms.
+Call your provider if you have symptoms.

 Many cases of osteonecrosis do not have a known cause, so prevention may not be possible.
 In some cases, you can reduce your risk by doing the following:

 Whyte MP.
 Osteonecrosis, osteosclerosis/hyperstosis, and other disorders of the bone.
 In: Goldman L, Schafer AI, eds.
 Goldman's Cecil Medicine.
-24th ed.
-Philadelphia, Pa.: Elsevier Saunders; 2011:chap 256.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 248.